 Reduce Energy Expenditure

 Let’s look at some recent studies to answer this important question.
-Long-term persistence of adaptive thermogenesis in subjects who have maintained a reduced body weight by Dr. Rosenbaum et al.

 In this study, 21 subjects were recruited and fed a liquid diet consisting of 45% carbohydrates over one year and the Total Energy Expenditure (TEE) were measured.
 As expected, during the initial weight loss phase (10% of body weight) TEE was reduced.
 As weight went down, the body tries to regain the weight by reducing TEE.
 In essence, the body is defending the BSW and trying to return to the original weight.
 But how long does this last?